 But as these things usually go, I’ve never had much interest in staying in the Grand Lisboa.
 The simple reason being that it’s not much different than any of the city’s other expensive 5 star hotels, and if I’m going to drop down that much money on a place to stay, I’ll gladly go all in and stay at the Wynn, the best hotel on Macau peninsula.
 The Lisboa, on the other hand, has always piqued my interest, and now qualifies as one of the better value options in town.
 Cheapest rooms run $1138 HKD Sunday to Thursday which is only $30 US more than bona fide Amizade strip budget options like the Fortuna and President, two hotels that good and rightly qualify as gum on the Lisboa’s shoe.

 Wanting to start the trip off in style, I decided to spend a little more money and booked a room in the Royal Tower, which cost around $1600 then.
-(Update: it’s now only about $1400 a night, a nice decrease five years on.)
+(Update: it’s still just about the same price, a nice development now 10 years on.)
 Mu Yi and I tried checking in extremely early, at only 9 am, not sure if we could do it so soon.
 Luckily the front desk said it was okay and we were in our room in no time.
 And what a room it was….

 Straight out of the 70’s with love, Mu Yi and I both dug the antique furnishings, brown-blue colour scheme, and retro charm.